rushikesh-sangar/Natural-language-processing/README.md

 # Natural language processing (NLP)

-This repository contains Python implementations of core Natural language processing (NLP) techniques and applications with a strong focus on **practical coding examples** rather than heavy theory.
+This repository contains Python implementations of core natural language processing (NLP) techniques and applications with a strong focus on **practical coding examples** rather than heavy theory.

 ## 📌 Features